ovh/docs/pages/web/hosting/ftp_recurring_ftp_problems/guide.en-gb.md

 [Using FileZilla software with your hosting](https://docs.ovh.com/gb/en/hosting/web_hosting_filezilla_user_guide/)

-For specialised services (SEO, development, etc.), contact [OVHcloud partners](https://partner.ovhcloud.com/en-gb/).
+For specialised services (SEO, development, etc.), contact your [OVHcloud partners](https://partner.ovhcloud.com/en-gb/).

 If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](https://www.ovhcloud.com/en-gb/support-levels/).